geoffswc/Internet-Archives-Transcripts/README.md

 ## Analysis

 Finally, using the research dataset we created, we performed an analysis to investigate our research questions.
 Using R, we generated summary statistics, visualizations, and statistical tests.
-The findings from this analysis can be found in this BLOG POST (LINK BLOG POST) summarizing the project.
+The findings from this analysis can be found in this [blog post](https://broughttolight.ucsf.edu/2022/08/31/contextualizing-data-for-researchers-a-data-science-fellowship-report/) summarizing the project.

 #### script
 final_analysis_viz.R